Metaform/didweb/README.md

     claims presented in the JWS.
   - **Sub Flow 2**: Claims may be included in the JWS but the provider may query the participant's Identity Hub for additional claims.

 3. Support for tokens.
-We may need to support a token mechanism where the provider provides a token to the client when it is first authorized to avoid reinitializing the flow on subsequent requests for performance.
+We may need to support a token mechanism where the provider supplies a token to the client when it is first authorized to avoid reinitializing the flow on subsequent requests for performance.

 4. Is it possible to host a corporate DID on a subdomain instead of the root domain?
 This would add more flexibility.